Representing Military Servicemembers And Families In Kentucky Divorce Proceedings

-At Aldridge Law Group, our attorney, Jeremy S. Aldridge, has handled many military divorces and can guide you through every stage of this difficult process.
-He is knowledgeable about the unique stressors that military families can experience and can advise you on custody matters, child support, asset division and more.
+At Aldridge & Birdwhistell Law Firm, PSC, our attorneys have handled many military divorces and can guide you through every stage of this difficult process.
+They are knowledgeable about the unique stressors that military families can experience and can advise you on custody matters, child support, asset division and more.

 Special Considerations For Military Divorces In Kentucky